levs-brezgins/helpdesk-automation/README.md

 - `DatabaseClient` – Responsible for executing SQL code in the database, creating tables, fetching data, saving data, etc.

-- `PyrusClien` – Responsible for interacting with the Pyrus API.
+- `PyrusClient` – Responsible for interacting with the Pyrus API.
 It can create new tickets, add messages, close tickets, etc.

 ## 🚀 Getting Started